Ethiopia's Teshager, Kenya’s Muriuki win LA Marathon - WHIZ News

 Margaret Muriuki of Kenya led from start to finish to take the women’s race.

 Teshager, who turns 20 on Monday, pulled away from John Langat of Kenya as they got to Ocean Avenue.
-Teshager’s time was 2 hours, 8 minutes, 25 seconds.
+Teshager finished in 2 hours, 8 minutes, 25 seconds.

 Lani Rutto of Kenya established the pace for the first 20 miles before falling back and placing fifth.
 Langat had the lead until Teshager made his move down the stretch to win by 40 seconds.
-Defending champion Elisha Barno was ninth.
+Defending champion Elisha Barno was ninth (2:15:15) and Brendan Gee was the top American finisher in 11th (2:21:47).

 Muriuki, 33, won with a personal best time of 2:29:57.
 It is her second marathon victory in three months after she won at Honolulu in December.